Toronto Metropolitan University: Admissions

 The requirements for admission differ between students from Ontario, students from other provinces in Canada, and students based outside of Canada, due to the lack of uniformity in marking schemes.
 In addition to academic records, the university requires applicants whose first language is not English to present proof that they are proficient in the language.
 The mean secondary school average for a newly admitted students from an Ontario-based secondary school institution in the 2018–19 academic year was 85.4 per cent.

 In the beginning of the 2019–20 academic year, the university saw 81.9 per cent of its students continue in the same program after their first year of study at the institution; although these figures vary depending on the faculty and program.
 The retention rate for the university's first-time, full-time first-year students in any program was 88 per cent.

 Student life

 In the 2019–20 academic year, the university's student body included 44,400 full-time and part-time undergraduate students, and 2,950 full-time and part-time graduate students.
 The student body is primarily made up of Canadians, with over 93 per cent of the student body originating from Canada.
 Nearly 80 per cent of undergraduate students originated from the Greater Toronto Area.

-According to a survey conducted in 2015, approximately 54 per cent of Toronto Metropolitan University's students travelled to the campus using local transit systems like the Toronto Transit Commission.
+According to a survey conducted in 2015, approximately 54 per cent of Toronto Metropolitan University's students travelled to the campus using local transit systems like the TTC.
 Approximately 23 per cent of students travelled to campus using GO Transit, 14 per cent walked, and the remaining 5 per cent biked.
+TMU station on Line 1 Yonge–University is the closest subway stop to the campus.